lukemurray/NgHierarchicalSelector/README.md

 http://lukemurray.github.io/NgNierarchicalSelector/

 ### Release notes
+v0.3.2
+  - Fix an issue with when the selection attribute is null/undefined

 v0.3.1
   - Added in call back to get the tag name
   - Ability to set the initial selected item.